duswl9801/LectureMath_docs/README_annotation_tool.md

 - "Copy" feature
  ![alt text](https://github.com/duswl9801/LectureMath_docs/blob/main/img/copy_btn.png?raw=true "copy")

-        When "Copy" button is used after selecting an object, the new object which has same shape, type and correlated name with the selected object is created near it.
+        When the "Copy" button is used after selecting an object, the new object, which has the same shape, and correlated name as the selected object, is created near it.

 - "Re-Color" feature

 	"Re-Color" feature is used to change the color of selected object.
-	    It's useful when the randomly generated color of object is simmilar with the background.
+	It's useful when the randomly generated color of the object is similar with the background.

 - "Hide" and "Show" features
 ![alt text](https://github.com/duswl9801/LectureMath_docs/blob/76142732d43d3f2c2089a942261585549dc7e29f/img/hide_btn.png?raw=true "hide")
 ![alt text](https://github.com/duswl9801/LectureMath_docs/blob/76142732d43d3f2c2089a942261585549dc7e29f/img/show_btn.png?raw=true "show")

-        Hide and Show features are used when the same objects appear and disappear from the frame, such as changing scenes.
+        Hide and Show features are used when the same objects appear and disappear from the frame, such as scene transition.

 ------